 In the 50’s decade, the music of Bollywood gathered a lot of glorious contributors like SD Burman and OP Nayyar.
 Also, there was a remarkable shift in the music composition from classical music-based songs.
 Slowly, western influences were becoming more prominent.

-The following three decades - ‘60’s, the ’70s, and ’80s experienced the pinnacle of creativity, talent, and musical prowess among vocalists, composers, and instrumental music players.
+The following three decades - the ‘60s, the ’70s, and the ’80s experienced the pinnacle of creativity, talent, and musical prowess among vocalists, composers, and instrumental music players.
 The trends moved from melodies to jazz and rock n roll to disco beats.

 Moving ahead, there was an upsurge of talents.
 And names of A R Rahman, Adesh Srivastava, Shankar Mahadevan, Hariharan, Sonu Nigam, Shaan, Alka Yagnik, and many more took up the baton.
 Further, they were joined by Sunidhi Chauhan, Shreya Ghoshal, Monali Thakur, Arijit Singh, and the present crop of composers, vocalists, and instrumental music players.

 In terms of music trends, Bollywood music has been extremely inclusive and profusely incremental.
-At present, it can be aptly termed as a melting pot of myriads of genres and styles ranging from western styles, Indian classical music, folk, and regional music.
+At present, it can be aptly termed as a melting pot of myriads of genres and styles ranging from western styles to Indian classical music, folk, and regional music.

 Anybody can sing a Bollywood song like a pro